 Students have diverse passions, talents, and needs.
 They should have access to a wide range of high-quality, diverse educational models that respond to their strengths and interests and prepare them for life-long success.

 Yet communities only have access to the charter schools that authorizers approve.
-As communities demand schools that serve student and community interests–from experiential learning to dual language and from Montessori to early college–we wanted to know if authorizers are approving a different mix of school models.
+As communities demand schools that serve student and community interests–from experiential learning to dual language and from Montessori to early college–we wanted to know if authorizers are approving a diverse mix of school models.

 As part of NACSA’s Pipeline Project, we’ve discovered that, nationally, authorizer approval of diverse charter school models is helping to broaden and transform public school options accessible to students and communities.